Home » Amsterdam » Anne Frank House tours

 While visiting with young children, it is advisable to prepare them with some background information.

-Once you have appraised them of what they are going to witness, kids will have a chance to enjoy the exhibition and relate to it.
+Once you have appraised them of what they will witness, kids can enjoy and relate to the exhibition.

-You can refer to many websites, and videos present online to familiarise young ones with the history of Otto Frank’s family.
+You can refer to many online websites and videos to familiarize young ones with the history of Otto Frank’s family.

-You can also find a large number of books online on the history of Jews.
+You can also find many books online on the history of Jews.

 While preparing the young ones, you must also prepare yourself for the questions they may ask.